c17r/TagTrain/README.md

 person to manage manually.
 I thought the idea was neat and offered up solution.

+## Priority TODO
+- [ ] Handle sending important messages to owner (i.e. me)
+- [ ] Convert `use` command from "username pings" to direct messages since Reddit has temporarily suspended the bot for "username ping spam"

 ## TODO
 - [ ] Finish tests
 - [ ] Blacklisting in both directions (a person disallows themself from being added to any list, a person prevents another from adding themselves to any of their lists)